World Snooker Tour: Participation

+Structure

-Tournaments and structure
+Tournaments

 The World Snooker Tour consists of ranking tournaments that contribute to a player's ranking, and invitational events that do not.
 All players on the tour can enter a ranking event, whereas the entry criteria for an invitational event is often set by the sponsor or broadcaster, and usually excludes many players on the tour.
 The list of ranking tournaments have expanded throughout the years; there are now around 20 ranking tournaments regularly showing up on the snooker calendar each season.

 Ranking tournaments are often played in two stages—a qualification stage and the main draw, usually at different locations.
 The main draw is most likely to be held at a prestigious venue where audiences can purchase a ticket and watch the players compete.
 Typically only the main draw is televised, and therefore often carries considerably higher prize money than the qualifiers.
 Some ranking tournaments also feature amateur players as wildcards in qualifiers, usually through nomination from the regional snooker governing bodies.
-Examples include the English Partnership for Snooker and Billiards (EPSB) nominating wildcard amateurs to compete in the English Open, Welsh Snooker for Welsh Open, the Saudi Arabian Billiard and Snooker Federation (SABSF) for Saudi Arabian Masters and the WPBSA for the Shoot Out, UK Championship and World Championship.
+Examples include the English Partnership for Snooker and Billiards (EPSB) nominating wildcard amateurs to compete in the English Open, Welsh Snooker for Welsh Open and the WPBSA for the Shoot Out, UK Championship and World Championship.

 The current three of the most long-standing and prestigious events are collectively known as the Triple Crown, which have defined the careers of many professional snooker players.
-Most tournaments are mainly being held in the home nations, whereas tournaments in mainland Europe, China and the Middle East has also gained traction in the past decade.
+Most tournaments are mainly being held in the home nations, whereas tournaments in mainland Europe, China and the Middle East has also gained traction in the past decades.
 Notable events include: